 \section{Introduction}

 We have seen a major shift in the conduct of breast cancer clinical trials in recent years.
-Traditionally, an experimental drug or treatment was administered with a standard systemic therapy following surgery to one group of randomly assigned patients while patients randomly assigned to the control group received the standard therapy alone.
-Patients from the two groups were then followed over years for comparison of their long-term outcomes such as event-free survival (EFS) and overall survival (OS).
+Traditionally, breast cancer patients are randomly assigned to control or treatment after the primary surgery.
+Patients from the two groups are then followed over years for comparison of their long-term outcomes such as disease-free survival and overall survival.
 However, in recent years, there have been an increasing number of neoadjuvant trials where many of the systemic therapies are administered prior to the breast surgery \citep{food2013guidance}.

-The primary endpoint in neoadjuvant breast cancer clinical trials is pathological complete response (pCR), a binary indicator of absence of invasive cancer in the breast and axillary nodes \citep{food2013guidance}.
+The primary endpoint in neoadjuvant breast cancer clinical trials is pathological complete response (pCR), a binary indicator of absence of invasive cancer in the breast and auxiliary nodes \citep{food2013guidance}.
 The rationale for using pCR is that efficacy of a treatment can be assessed at the time of surgery instead of the typical 5-10 years of follow-up on survival endpoints in the adjuvant setting.
-Strong prognostic link between pCR and survival has been well documented \citep{cortazar2014pathological, von2012definition}, making pCR an attractive candidate surrogate.
-In the latest guidance of the U.S. Food and Drug administration (FDA), pCR was accepted as an endpoint to support accelerated drug approvals, provided certain requirements are met \citep{food2013guidance}.
-It is important to understand the causal relationship among treatment, pCR, and survival in order to interpret the efficacy in survival when pCR is involved.
+Strong association between pCR and survival has been well documented \citep{cortazar2014pathological, von2012definition}, making pCR an attractive candidate surrogate.
+In the latest guidance of the U.S. Food and Drug administration (FDA), pCR is accepted as an endpoint to support accelerated drug approvals, provided certain requirements are met \citep{food2013guidance}.
+It is important to decipher the causal relationship among treatment, pCR, and survival in order to interpret the efficacy in survival when pCR is involved.